rickfay/z17-randomizer/README.md

 #### Hyrule Castle Crack
 - This crack and its pair are the only cracks open without **Quake**.
-- If Cracksanity is off, **Quake** may appear in the Lorule Castle Area and players will need to use this crack to get there.
+- If Crack Shuffle is off, **Quake** may appear in the Lorule Castle Area and players will need to use this crack to get there.
-- When Cracksanity is on, the Hyrule Castle Crack will lead to a random crack in Lorule, and thus one random region of Lorule will become accessible.
+- When Crack Shufffle is on, the Hyrule Castle Crack will lead to a random crack in Lorule, and thus one random region of Lorule will become accessible.
 In this way, **Quake** has the potential to appear in any region of Lorule.
   - For technical reasons, the Hyrule Castle Crack will *only* go to Lorule.
 It cannot be paired with another Hyrule Crack.

 #### Lorule Castle Crack